emmz3230/Routing-Controller-Doc/docs/More-Examples/Controlling-empty-responses.md

 }
 ```

-@OnUndefined is also useful when you return some object which can or cannot be undefined.
-In this example findOneById returns undefined in the case if user with given id was not found.
-This action will return 404 in the case if user was not found, and regular 200 in the case if it was found.
+Use @OnUndefined when returning an object that may or may not defined as .
+In this example findOneById returns undefined in the case if user with given id wasn't found.
+This action returns a 404 if the user isn't found and a 200 if the user appears.

 ```
 @Get("/users/:id")